 College policies and regulations are reviewed annually by the administration.
 Additions or modifications of these policies and procedures may be made during the year after the original publication.
 Modifications will become effective immediately and are as legally binding as those published here.
 Policy changes will be published and circulated to members of the Denver College of Nursing community.

 Vision, Mission, Purpose, and Philosophy

 Vision

-The vision of Denver College of Nursing is to prepare excellent health care providers and leaders to transform the lives of persons and communities through innovative education and health care.
+The vision of Denver College of Nursing is to prepare excellent nurses and leaders within the healthcare community to transform lives through education and healthcare curriculum.

 Mission